NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/TextureModelImport/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Register a hook for the obj file type in the data import dialog (a similar approch suggested by Steve Pieper for loading nii file as either volume or segmentation (NIFTI file reader from SlicerDMRI extension): https://github.com/pieper/SlicerDMRI/blob/nifiio/Modules/Scripted/NIfTIFile/NIfTIFile.py)
+1. Register a hook for the obj file type in the data import dialog (a similar approch suggested by Steve Pieper for loading nii file as either volume or segmentation (NIFTI file reader from SlicerDMRI extension: https://github.com/pieper/SlicerDMRI/blob/nifiio/Modules/Scripted/NIfTIFile/NIfTIFile.py)
 1. When the 'obj' option is selected in the data importing dialog, the 'Texture Model' functions will be called to automatically map texture to the model (The TextureModel module of SlicerIGT: https://github.com/SlicerIGT/SlicerIGT/tree/master/TextureModel

 ## Progress and Next Steps